PRINTMAKING relief printing

 WOODCUTS

-Woodcuts were being used in Europe, before the age of the printing press, for printing on cloth.
-"Block books" were early printed books where both the image and the text were cut into the wood.
+Printing from woodcuts was being used in Europe, before the age of the printing press, for printing on cloth.
+"Block books" were early printed books where both the image and the text were cut into the same piece of wood.
+This was a laborious process and mistakes in the text would be hard to rectify.

 From the early years of books printed by means of moveable type (mid fifteenth century) woodcut illustrations were incorporated within the text.